mlrun/mlrun/docs/howto/remote.md

 1. Click the **create a launch.json file** link (circled in the image above) or use the **Run** > **Open configurations** menu command.

-2. A configuration menu will open from the Command Palette allowing you to choose the type of debug configuration you want for the opened file.
+2. A configuration menu opens from the Command Palette.
+Select the type of debug configuration you want for the opened file.
 For now, in the **Select a debug configuration** menu that appears, select **Python File**.
 ![Debug configurations menu](../_static/images/vscode/debug-configurations.png)

    > **Note** Starting a debugging session through the Debug Panel, **F5** or **Run > Start Debugging**, when no configuration exists will also bring up the debug configuration menu, but will not create a launch.json file.